Basic Cornbread Recipe

 - Sift together the flour, cornmeal, baking powder and salt.

-- Add the liquid ingredients to the dry ones and mix just until the flour is moistened, no more than ten seconds.
+- Add the liquid ingredients to the dry ones and mix just until the flour is moistened, no more than ten to fifteen seconds.
 The batter should be visibly lumpy — leave it that way!
 It's extremely important not to overmix the batter.

 - Bake 25-30 minutes or until a toothpick inserted into the center of the cornbread comes out clean and the edge of the bread starts to separate from the pan.